-Purpose: Reading disability (RD) is a key obstacle in the development of literacy, and studies show that 15-20% of grade-school students have some degree of RD.
-The current study examines one potential source of RD in young children (8-12 years old): inadequate open set, non-categorical phone processing abilities, which can result from middle ear pathologies.
+Purpose: Reading disability (RD) is a key obstacle in the development of literacy, and studies show that 15-20% of grade-school students have an RD.
+The current study examines one potential source of RD in young children (8-12 years old): inadequate open set, non-categorical speech processing abilities, which may be related to early language development.

 Method: We present data from two tasks: (1) A 3-interval forced choice procedure called the Syllable Confusion Oddball (SCO) task, which examines the listener's ability to identify different syllables (CV/VC) from a string of three such syllables, spoken by three different talkers, selected from a database of 18 adult mixed-gender talkers.
 (2) A single CV/VC presentation task with a verbal response, denoted the Nonsense Syllable Confusion Matrix (NSCM) task, where the listener labels individual utterances of CV and VC sounds.
 Ten children having well-documented RDs, normal hearing, and normal language function completed the tasks, and their performance was compared to that of six reading control (RC) children with no RD.
 The consonants and vowels each had 4.2 bits of entropy (19 vowels and 19 consonants), providing a sufficient range of responses to investigate perceptual confusions and differences in error rates.

-Results: For the SCO task, the proportion of errors was statistically significantly higher for the RD listeners compared with the RC listeners; the RD listeners had, on average, three to five times as many errors as the RC listeners.
+Results: For the SCO task, the proportion of errors was significantly higher for the RD listeners compared with the RC listeners; the RD listeners had, on average, three to five times as many errors as the RC listeners.
 These errors were also highly idiosyncratic, with differences between individual subjects in the errors they made as a function of phone type (consonant vs. vowel) and syllable position (initial vs. final).
-For the NSCM task, there were large individual differences in the confusion pattern errors across subjects, indicating idiosyncratic responses.
-These errors were consistent (had low variance), indicating the subjects were highly proficient in doing the task.
+Results from the NSCM task revealed individual differences in the confusion patterns for these errors.
+Conclusions: Three main conclusions can be drawn from the results:(1) RD children have a significant speech perception problem in identifying open set syllables, despite normal pure-tone hearing and language processing abilities, (2) For the NSCM task, the errors were somewhat reduced, indicating that the single-interval task was easier than the three-interval task.
+(3) These results are at odds with previous work which shows no indication of phoneme identification impairment in RD children.
+However, previous studies were significantly limited in the number of trials, the number of speech sounds that were tested, and the type and extent of trials used.